 Australian Education International (AEI), through the National Office of Overseas Skills Recognition (AEI-NOOSR), provides official information and advice on the comparability of overseas qualifications with Australian qualifications.
 This aims to help overseas qualified people work and study in Australia.

-AEI is part of the Department of Education, Employment and Workplace Relations (DEEWR).
+AEI is part of the Department of Education.
 AEI uniquely integrates the development of international government relations with support for the commercial activities of Australia's education community.
-To do this, AEI liases with all sectors of the education and training industry and all levels of government.
+To do this, AEI liaises with all sectors of the education and training industry and all levels of government.